soul-script/StrengthLog/README-Technical.md

 - SwiftData lazy loading and `@Query` efficiency.
 - Explicit `modelContext.save()` calls for predictable persistence.
 - UI responsiveness through SwiftUI's declarative updates.
+- **Enhanced Navigation:** `NavigationStack` usage throughout for better performance and user experience.
 - JSON operations are synchronous; consider backgrounding for extremely large datasets if needed.

 ## 9. Inter-Component Interactions

 - **`StrengthLogApp` -> `ContentView`**: Environment setup.
 - **`ContentView` -> Feature Views**: Navigation to `WorkoutHistoryListView`, `ProgressChartsView`, `DataManagementView`, `ExerciseDetailView`.
-- **`WorkoutHistoryListView` -> `DailyWorkoutsView` -> `WorkoutSessionDetailView`**: Navigation flow for exploring workout history.
+- **Enhanced Navigation Flow:** `WorkoutHistoryListView` -> `DailyWorkoutsView` -> `WorkoutSessionDetailView` with proper back button behavior.
 - **`ExerciseDetailView` -> `WorkoutInputView`**: Sheet presentation for new workout logging.
+- **`ExerciseDetailView` -> `WorkoutSessionDetailView`**: Direct navigation to workout details.
-- **`WorkoutSessionDetailView`**: Manages its own sheets for editing set/date.
+- **`WorkoutSessionDetailView`**: Manages its own sheets for editing set/date with `NavigationStack`.
 - Views interact with `@Environment(\.modelContext)` and `@Query` for data operations and reactive UI.

 ## 10. Real-World Use Cases

 1.  **Adding a New Exercise:** (As before)
-2.  **Logging a Workout:** (As before)
+2.  **Logging a Weighted Workout:** (As before)
+3.  **Logging a Bodyweight Workout:**
+    - User taps "Add Workout" for "Pull-ups" exercise.
+    - In `WorkoutInputView`, user toggles "Bodyweight Exercise" to ON.
+    - Weight input field disappears.
+User enters reps (e.g., 12) and taps "Add Set".
+    - Set appears as "12 reps (bodyweight)" with no 1RM displayed.
+    - User adds more sets, saves workout.
+Volume shows total reps.
+4.  **Logging a Mixed Workout:**
+    - User logs "Chest Workout" with both weighted bench press sets and bodyweight push-up sets.
+    - Volume displays as "mixed" combining weight×reps + total bodyweight reps.
-3.  **Reviewing Workout History (New Flow):**
+5.  **Reviewing Workout History (Enhanced Flow):**
     - User taps "Workout History" on `ContentView`.
     - `WorkoutHistoryListView` shows workouts grouped by day, filtered by the current week.
-User sees "May 18, 2025 - 2 Workouts".
     - User taps "May 18, 2025".
 Navigates to `DailyWorkoutsView`.
-    - `DailyWorkoutsView` lists the two sessions from May 18.
-User taps the "Deadlift" session.
-    - Navigates to `WorkoutSessionDetailView` for that Deadlift session.
-4.  **Filtering History:**
-    - In `WorkoutHistoryListView`, user changes filter to "Month".
-List updates to show daily summaries for the current month.
-    - User taps "Previous" to see daily summaries for the last month.
-5.  **Tracking Progress:** (As before)
-6.  **Correcting a Mistake & Adding a Forgotten Set:**
-    - User navigates to a past workout in `WorkoutSessionDetailView`.
-Sets are listed with the first set at the top.
+    - User taps a workout session.
+Navigates to `WorkoutSessionDetailView`.
-    - Realizes Set 2 was 115kg, not 110kg.
-Taps Set 2.
-Edits and saves.
-    - Realizes they forgot a final set.
-Uses the "Add New Set" section in `WorkoutSessionDetailView` to add "Set 3: 100kg, 8 reps".
-The new set appears at the bottom of the list.
-7.  **Backing Up Data:** (As before)
-8.  **Restoring Data:** (As before)
+    - **Back button works correctly:** Returns to `DailyWorkoutsView`, then to `WorkoutHistoryListView`, then to `ContentView`.
+6.  **Converting Set Types:**
+    - In `WorkoutSessionDetailView`, user taps a weighted set to edit.
+    - User toggles "Bodyweight Exercise" to convert to bodyweight set.
+    - Weight is removed, 1RM becomes 0.0, set displays as bodyweight.
+7.  **Tracking Progress:** Enhanced charts show 1RM trends only for weighted exercises.
+8.  **Data Management:** Export/import maintains full compatibility with both weighted and bodyweight exercises.

 ## 11. Build & Deployment Notes